mojsony/api-descriptions/reference/reference-guide.md

 <span class="icon"></span>Reference API Guide
 =========================
 Reference API gives you access to a repository of registries maintained by the financial institution.
     With Reference API you can:
       - Get the list of countries
       - Get the list of currencies
       - Get the list of channels
+      - Get the list of banks

 Key Resources
 -------------